arangodb/docs/3.10/installation-windows.md

 shell.
 To use it you must have a server running somewhere, e.g. by using the `arangod.exe` executable.

-`arangosh.exe` uses configuration from the file `arangosh.conf` located in `<ROOTDIR>\etc\arangodb3\`.
+`arangosh.exe` uses the configuration from the file `arangosh.conf` located in `<ROOTDIR>\etc\arangodb3\`.
 Please adjust this to your needs if you want to use different connection settings etc.